Menopause -Hormones and Life Changes

 The use of alternative techniques to manage each individuals’ unique needs empowering stress management techniques.

-Yoga which promotes stretching and deep breathing techniques improving well-being.
+Yoga promotes stretching and deep breathing techniques improving well-being.

-The study and implementation of an Ayurvedic lifestyle addresses the physical, mental and emotional aspects of health.
+The study and implementation of an Ayurvedic lifestyle address the physical, mental and emotional aspects of health.

-Acupuncture an ancient Chinese medicine which is based on “Qi” and meridian pathways in the body.
+Acupuncture an ancient Chinese medicine that is based on “Qi” and meridian pathways in the body.
 Acupuncture is thought to raise the levels of endorphins in the brain.